Meet San Francisco No. 120, the “Muni Lodge”

 By Ian A. Stewart

-THEN: Much like the organization it once housed, there was never anything subtle about architect T. Patterson Ross’s Shrine Temple, opened in 1917.
-Built in Exotic or Moorish Revival style, the building is a riot of Arabian-inspired tile work, polychromatic terra cotta finishes, and “Ajimez” style windows.
-Home to the city’s first chapter of the Ancient Arabic Order Nobles of Mystic Shrine, the mosque cost $150,000 to build.
+THEN: Much like the organization it once housed, there was never anything subtle about architect T. Patterson Ross’s Shrine Temple, opened in 1917 on Geary Street between Jones and Leavenworth.
+Built in what’s now called Exotic or Moorish Revival style, the building is a riot of Arabian-inspired tile work, polychromatic terra cotta finishes, and “Ajimez” style windows.
+Home to the city’s first chapter of the Ancient Arabic Order Nobles of Mystic Shrine (which was founded in 1883; it previously met at 43 Powell Street and, post-1906, at a hall at 1799 Steiner Street), the mosque cost $150,000 to build.
 Ross, a member of Oriental № 144, was a fellow Shriner and one of the most eclectic designers of his time in the city.
+Famously, among the Arabic phrases inscribed above the mosque door is one reading, “Great is Allah and Great is Ross the Architect!”

-NOW: The Shriners remained in the temple until 1970, at which point it was renamed the Alcazar Theatre.
+NOW: The Shriners remained in the temple until 1970, when they relocated to a newly built annex at the Shriner’s Hospital in the Sunset District.
+In 1994, they moved to their current home, a newly built (if perhaps less memorable) building in San Mateo.
+Meanwhile, the Geary temple was taken over and renamed the Alcazar Theatre.
 It soon fell into disrepair and was gutted in 1982, but was later reopened in 1993 with new theater facilities.
 It’s currently listed as a local landmark and “one of the most unusual downtown buildings, an elaborately eclectic fantasy.”

-Above: Parnassus Masonic Temple at Judah and 9th Ave, circa 1924
+Above: Parnassus Masonic Temple at Judah and 9th Ave, circa 1924.
+Photo courtesy of OpenSFHistory/Western Neighborhood Project.

-THEN: Built in 1914, the temple was the second meeting place of Parnassus № 388, which had previously held meetings at 12th and Irving.
-The threestory marble and granite building had a lodge room and administrative offices, a billiards room, and a ladies parlor on one floor; while another was taken up by a banquet hall.
-The ground-floor retail space was occupied by a grocery store.
+THEN: Built in 1914, the temple was the second meeting place of Parnassus № 388, the first Sunset District lodge, which had previously held meetings at 12th and I (now Irving).
+The three-story marble and granite building had a lodge room and administrative offices, a billiards room, and a ladies parlor on one floor; while another was taken up by a banquet hall.
+For many years, the ground-floor retail space was occupied by the Safeway grocery store.

 NOW: Since 1995, the old lodge room has been used as the I-Kuan Tao Zhong Shu Temple, belonging to the non-religious Taoist spiritual organization.
 The exterior of the building remains largely unchanged, but inside, the Eastern Star motif in the ceiling is one of a few clues to the building’s fraternal past.

 THEN: Following the 1906 earthquake that destroyed the first Grand Lodge temple, the fraternity scrambled to find meeting spaces.
 It wasn’t until 1913 that a new, 20,000-foot state-of-the-art headquarters was erected— and what a home it proved to be.
-Built for more than $700,000 by Walter Danford Bliss (of California № 1) and William Baker Faville, the four-story temple featured four lodge rooms, a top-floor commandery hall, 22 offices, a library, and more.
+Built for more than $700,000 by Walter Danford Bliss (of California № 1) and William Baker Faville, the four-story temple featured four lodge rooms, a top-floor commandery hall, 22 offices, a library, and more—including interior decoration and artwork by the notable artistic pair of Arthur and Lucia Mathews.
 At its peak, the building was home to 15 blue lodges, two chapters of the Royal Arch, and several other Masonic bodies.

-Above: The lodge room features extravagant woodwork and an orginal pipe organ, which is still in place today.
+The lodge room of the former Scottish Rite temple on Sutter and Van Ness features extravagant woodwork and an orginal pipe organ, which is still in place today.
+Photo courtesy of Goldenvoice.

 THEN: Many former Masonic buildings have been repurposed as theaters or concert venues.
 But with its abundant fraternal embellishments, perhaps none has inspired as much gawking from visitors as the old Scottish Rite temple at Sutter and Van Ness.
 The four-story structure, built in 1909–11 by Werner and O’Brien, whose firm executed several Masonic buildings in the Bay Area, was one of the jewels of Masonic architecture in San Francisco, blending Gothic, Neoclassical, and Beaux Arts designs.
 The temple featured an auditorium (with seating for nearly 1,200), two banquet halls, and all manner of lounging areas.